Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

 \subsubsection{Saliency Detection Map $M$}

-As reported in Table. \ref{tab:ablation-CUFS}, in our method we concatenate the saliency detection map $M$ with input images to provide structural texture prior knowledge.
-We observe that the SSIM is affected after the introduction of M because SSIM is more sensitive to texture information.
-However, as a whole, the performance of the model is improved especially the FSIM.
-In the CUFSF dataset, we find that the saliency detection is influenced by the low quality and lighting variations of the source images which results in the negative impact on the performance.
-As shown in Table. \ref{tab:ablation_CUFSF}, we discard the M in the following experiments after the injection of $S$.
+As reported in Table \ref{tab:ablation-CUFS}, we concatenate the saliency detection map $M$ with input images to provide overall structure prior knowledge.
+We observe that the SSIM is affected after the utilization of the saliency map since SSIM is more sensitive to texture information.
+However, as a whole, the performance of the model is improved, especially the FSIM indicators.
+As displayed in Fig. \ref{fig:prior}, due to the low quality and lighting variations of the source images, we find that the detected saliency maps have noises and distortions such as the hairs, and faces on the CUFSF dataset.
+Considering that, we drop the saliency maps and still achieve the \textbf{best performance} on the biphasic photo-sketch synthesis results on the CUFSF dataset.
+Besides, under \textbf{normal light conditions}, the saliency detector~\cite{b21} expresses superior performance on both face photo and sketch\footnote{There is an open-sourced platform based on this saliency detector for more demos: http://profu.ai/}, thus leading to the positive impact as shown in Table \ref{tab:ablation-CUFS} and Fig. \ref{fig:CUFS}.
+Here, as shown in Table \ref{tab:ablation_CUFSF}, we discard the saliency maps in the following experiments after the injection of semantic layouts.